joedvorak/Current-Monitor/README.md

 ```
 # Test Equipment
-Inductor
-Motor
+Inductor and Motor
 # Test Procedures
 To test the current and voltage monitor an inductor coil connected to a motor was wrapped through the current sensor five times.
 # Test Results
 The results can be seen below.
+The average current was measured to be rooughly 20 A and the voltage was roughly 2.5 V.

 ![this](https://user-images.githubusercontent.com/38290976/39387020-52947cb4-4a45-11e8-9922-74dc64cf4004.JPG)

 # Discussion
 ## Design Decisions
+The circuit was designed very simply so that the current could be monitored from the sensor.
+Our wiring followed the schematics of the design file of the sensor.
+For the code, we made sure to be able to read both current and voltage so we could adhere to our project backlog.
 ## Test Results Discussion
+The test went to plan and everything worked.
+Both the current and voltage measured were the expected values.
 # References
 The Current Transducer and spec sheet we used can be found [here](https://docs-emea.rs-online.com/webdocs/146d/0900766b8146d0a8.pdf)